delawaremathguy/ShoppingList15/README.md

 ### Most Recent Update(s) of 7 May, 2022

+* (*7 May*) I have introduced a new syntax idea as a possible replacement of uses of the now-deprecated `.alert(item: ...)` and `Alert` syntax, but only implemented it to confirm the deletion of Locations.
+See the code in AlertModel.swift.
 * (*7 May*) Removed the context menu in LocationsView to delete a location in the LocationsView with simples *swipe to delete* code.
 * (*3 May*) Identifiers previously named `EditableItemData` and `EditableLocationData` have been renamed to `DraftItem` and `DraftLocation`, respectively.
 All variables of these types and associated language throughout the codebase have been (*mostly*) updated to accommodate this change.
 * (*3 May*) Other variable names have changed and some syntax has been updated (e.g., `NavigationLink(destination: ...)` has been replaced by `NavigationLink { ... } { ... }`).